integrativemicrobiomesciences-lab/integrativemicrobiomesciences-lab.github.io/index.md

 Our lab develops strategies to engineer and modulate the microbiome to control for host health outcomes. <br/>
 We combine molecular microbiology, microbiome sciences, bioinformatics, and multi-omic approaches to define causal mechanisms in microbial communities, and to then rationally reprogram those communities toward desired host health phenotypes. <br/>
-Our lab is particularly focused on infectious disease biology and antimicrobial resistance, where the ability to map, measure,and perturb microbial function in situ has immediate translational implications.
+Our lab is particularly focused on infectious disease biology and antimicrobial resistance, where the ability to map, measure,and perturb microbial functions in situ has translational implications.